 Quick Recipe:

-Nutrition wins: Protein from yogurt, fiber from fruit, whole grains from granola – a balanced start that makes these perfect kid-friendly nutritious meals.
+Nutrition wins: Protein from yogurt, fiber from fruit, whole grains from granola.

 Freezer-Ready Smoothie Packs

-Pre-portion smoothie ingredients into freezer bags for grab-and-blend kid-friendly nutritious meals on busy mornings.
+Pre-portion smoothie ingredients into freezer bags for grab-and-blend kid-friendly nutritious meals.

 Quick Recipe:

-Nutrition wins: Vegetables before noon, healthy fats, antioxidants, and kid-friendly nutritious meals that can be customized to taste preferences.
+Nutrition wins: Vegetables before noon, healthy fats, antioxidants.

 Mini Breakfast Pizzas